MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/booking-status.md

 ## Resource Requirement Types

 Due to Project Operations technical design, Bookings must always be performed against a resource requirement.
 The process to generate a resource requirement is available in the project’s Team Member Grid and can be for a Generic Resource or for a Named Resource.
-When there is the need to book a resource directly to a project but there isn’t any specific request to that need (for example, when a Resource Manager or a Project Manager wants to allocate a resource to a project prior to have an Resource requirement)  it is possible to book the resource against the project requirement (known as Primary requirement, which is automatically created when a project is created).
+When there is the need to book a resource directly to a project but there isn’t any specific request to that need (for example, when a Resource Manager or a Project Manager wants to allocate a resource to a project prior to have an Resource requirement)  it's possible to book the resource against the project requirement (known as Primary requirement, which is automatically created when a project is created).

 ## Change Booking Statuses